 Answer: There are 3 different options for signatures.
 It could be printed on, hand signed, and auto penned.

 "Auto penned" signatures are written by a machine that has recorded the person's signature.
-(Newer machines can have big memories, so it can write out a lot more than just the signature).
-The machine uses an actual pen or marker, so it look a lot like a "hand signed" signature.
+(Newer machines can have big memories so it can write out a lot more than just the signature).
+The machine uses an actual pen or marker, so it looks a lot like a "hand-signed" signature.
 And since it uses a pen it will smudge just like a "hand-signed" signature.
-With a "auto penned" signature, the signatures come out looking the same each time, but there may be some small little differences.
+With an "auto-penned" signature, the signatures come out looking the same each time, but there may be some small little differences.
 Some machines will record a few versions of the signature, for variety.
-It can sometimes be hard to tell the difference between "auto penned" signatures and "hand-signed" ones.
+It can sometimes be hard to tell the difference between "auto-penned" signatures and "hand-signed" ones.

 I know Monaco uses an auto pen machine, so that is my guess.
 Most Royal signatures you get are going to be printed on, or auto penned.
 Very, very rarely will you get an actual signature.
-Usually only when the note is personalized for you.
+They simply don't have the time to personally reply to all the mail they get.
+Usually, you will only see real signatures when the note is personalized for you.
 (But be aware sometimes, it's an "auto penned" signature, and then a secretary fills in the Dear____,).